sakaki-/gentoo-on-rpi-64bit/README.md

 You can update your system at any time.
 As there are quite a few steps involved to do this correctly on Gentoo, I have provided a convenience script, `genup` ([source](https://github.com/sakaki-/genup), [manpage](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/genup.pdf)) to do this as part of the image.

 Note that **by [default](#why_weekly_update), this script will run automatically once per week, commencing the second week after first boot** (see the task installed in `/etc/cron.weekly`).
 Review the logfile `/var/log/latest-genup-run.log` to see changes made by the latest auto-update run.

+> As of version 1.3.0 of the image, a number of additional 'fixups' will also be applied weekly - these are small scripts (which may be viewed [here](https://github.com/sakaki-/rpi3-overlay/tree/master/app-portage/weekly-genup/files)) used to address emergent issues that e.g. may prevent your system updating correctly.
+The output may be reviewed in `/var/log/latest-fixup-run.log`.
+Disabling auto-updating (see text immediately below) will also disable the fixup cronjob.

 <a id="disable_weekly_update"></a>If you would rather _not_ use auto-updating, simply edit the file `/etc/portage/package.use/rpi3-64bit-meta` so it reads (the relevant line is the last one):
 ```bash